 As for accommodation options, here’s a couple of my picks around Warrnambool.

-- Best Western Tudor Motor Inn – Just off the Princes Highway, this is a good option if you are just looking to stop overnight in Warrnambool.
-You can park the car and walk into town and get back on the road quickly.
+- Waves Motel and Apartments – Just off the Princes Highway, this is a good option if you are just looking to stop overnight in Warrnambool.
+You can park the car, walk into town and get back on the road quickly.

-- Deep Blue Hotel & Hot Springs – Is a great option if you are really looking to make the most of the trip and indulge and relax and stay in Warrnambool for a couple of days to really break up the trip.
+- Deep Blue Hotel & Hot Springs – This is a great option if you are really looking to make the most of the trip and indulge and relax and stay in Warrnambool for a couple of days to really break up the trip.